Explore Gjirokaster, Albania

 Explore Gjirokaster: History & Architecture of Albania’s City of Stone

 We visited Gjirokaster during our stay in Saranda, Albania.
-In this post, we explore the key landmarks and architectural details that define Gjirokaster’s enduring legacy.
+In this post, we focus on the history, architecture, food, wine, logistics, and visit planning details that matter most for a short stay in Gjirokaster.

 This website contains affiliate links that may earn us a small commission at no additional cost to you.